asummerau/PPT_vba_macros/README.md

 Normalizes slide designs in the presentation.
 If the same Master Design is imported multiple times (e.g. `"23_Blue_theme"`, `"22_Blue_theme"`, `"Blue_theme"`), it ensures that all slides are moved to the canonical design (e.g. `"Blue_theme"`), while preserving the layout used on each slide.

+- **ReplaceOldDesign.bas**
+Replaces the layout of a slide to the layout of the specified Master Design which has to be specified in the code.
+A slide will only be changed, if the current layout name matches any layout name in the new Master.

 ## Useful Flows

 ### Problem: